 We use Mazak CNC QTN-250 Nexus lathes to machine our sand cast pump stages.
 The machines feature a turret with the capability of running coolant through the tool to keep it from overheating.
 This machining station maintains an accuracy of 0.00079 in.
 (0.02 mm) on components with diameters up to 13.779 in.
 (350 mm) and lengths up to 18.701 in.
 (475 mm).

 We manufacture and stamp electric asynchronous induction motors using two AIDA HMX-1250M automatic press lines.
 Both stator sheets and rotor packages are stamped directly on the automated press.
-This high-performance system can produce up to 500 sheets per minute with an accuracy of 7 qualifications.
+This high-performance system can produce up to 500 sheets per minute.

 The induction motor production process includes assembling and stamping rotors and stators, soldering on Mosinductor induction plants, and final machining with Mazak QTN-250 machine stations.